 Eye misalignment (strabismus)

-While cause can vary, crossed or misaligned eyes can often lead to amblyopia.
+While causes can vary, crossed or misaligned eyes can often lead to amblyopia.
 Early treatment helps vision and eye teaming skills develop normally.

 Eye convergence insufficiency